rust-lang/book/second-edition/src/ch13-01-closures.md

 captures with functions wouldn't be safe and what you mean by "safe" here?
 /Carol -->

-We can't do the same with functions; let's see what happens if we try:
+We can’t do the same with functions; let’s see what happens if we try:

 <span class="filename">Filename: src/main.rs</span>